 I have used VSCO cam in the past but now edit all my photos in Snapseed – it’s free and its editing is very subtle – you do the saturation, ambiance, brightness, highlights and shadows separately.
 And at any point you can see the new pic vs the old one (so you know when you’ve gone too far!).
 Below is a pic we took in Paris – as you can see I don’t like to over edit but it’s good for keeping consistency to your photos and feed.

-Again, I actually use this more as a website (but there is an app, too).
-But when it comes to my blog, as well as some brands (I do social media for brands in a freelance capacity), this website tab is always open.
-It’s free to use and allows you to schedule posts on facebook and twitter on a few accounts (I pay to have a few more accounts but it is around £8 a month).
+I actually use Buffer more as a website (but there is an app, too).
+But when it comes to my blog, this website tab is always open.
+It’s free to use and allows you to schedule posts on Facebook and Twitter on a few accounts (it’s free but you pay to have access to more accounts).
 So when I have a madly busy day and don’t look at my phone, I know that some posts are scheduled in to let people know what’s happening on the site that day.
 Takes a huge amount of stress off.

 Facetune gets a bad reputation for only being used to smooth wrinkles and bleach out skintones on selfies.
 But it has a lot of uses!
 I often use it to whiten walls that have gone a little yellow (mainly on my house!), take away some chewing gums marks on the floor etc and make a bag ‘pop’ more in the image (using the ‘details’ icon).
-It’s the best app purchase I have made (and I HATE paying for apps).
+It’s the best app purchase ($2.99) I have made (and I HATE paying for apps).
+Below I used it to tidy up the bright green moss in the image (within reason – go too far and it won’t look real).

-This sounds crazy and I know it defeats the point on Instagram being, well, instaNT…but rather than posting 3 pics on a good day and having nothing to post the next, I have started to store pictures and schedule some for days when I’m stuck in a studio or behind my laptop.
-You can upload and save your pictures in this app (again, it’s free), it doesn’t post for you but sends you an update telling you to upload it – you just press okay and it takes you straight to instagram with your pre-written caption.
+This sounds crazy and I know it defeats the point on Instagram being, well, instaNT…but rather than posting 3 pics on a good day and having nothing to post the next, I have started to store pictures and schedule some for days when I’m stuck in a studio or behind my laptop via Later.
+You can upload and save your pictures in this app (again, it’s free), it doesn’t post for you but sends you an update telling you to upload it – you just press okay and it takes you straight to Instagram with your pre-written caption.
 For me it’s great as I like to break up my feed with interiors and still-life for pace etc so it’s also good to see how my feed is shaping up and how it will potentially look.
+You can use Later for other social media scheduling too, but I only use this for Instagram.

 So when people think it takes 1 minute to create an image – this is the reason behind why it doesn’t – but these apps also help me gain control over images and content and I hope this list has been in someway helpful to you, as well!